yingfeng23/yingfeng23.github.io/_posts/2023-02-05-hiring-pt1-strategies.md

 In contrast, other teams at my company _have_ waited to hire a senior leader before filling out the team's ranks.
 These teams really struggle with being overworked, not having clear processes or technical direction, and are generally falling behind the rest of the company's growth.
 In my opinion, senior ICs should be hired as soon as they are needed because they can provide an important bridge until the leader is hired without accumulating too much technical or operational debt.
+Additionally, they bring perspective and expertise that can often accelerate the search for a leader: they've had bosses in their domain, so they know what to look for and how to hire for those roles better than folks outside of their team.

 One pushback I've heard in favor of waiting to hire ICs until there is a leader is that the management chain rapidly becomes unmanageable, with individuals at the top having way too many direct reports.
 I empathize with this situation, since nobody wants to manage more than 5 people (and nobody wants to be managed by someone with more than 5 reports).